 Salmon Runs on the Olympic Peninsula

-Beginning in September, Pacific salmon leave the ocean and return to rivers to swim furiously up stream, spawn, and die.
+Beginning in September, Pacific salmon leave the ocean and return to rivers to swim furiously up stream, spawn, and expire.
 It’s a selfless act that extends benefits beyond their new offspring.
-Nutrients are limited in mountain ecosystems, and like shimmering bags of fertilizer, the salmon leave nitrogen and other important elements in their wake.
+Nutrients are limited in riparian mountain ecosystems, and like shimmering bags of fertilizer, the salmon leave nitrogen and other important elements in their wake.
 In fact, bears will typically eat just the head and roe of the salmon, discarding the carcass to feed fungi and enrich surrounding plants and trees.

 While many rivers in Washington are teeming with determined salmon through mid-November, they can be difficult to spot without a good vantage point.
 The Sol Duc River on the Olympic Peninsula is one prime locale to watch the race unfold.
 Along their route up the river, salmon are forced to fling themselves up an intense waterfall at the aptly-named “Salmon Cascades”.
 Scurry down the rocks and see if you can snap a photo while they’re mid-air!

 Oktoberfest in Leavenworth, Washington

 Leavenworth faced an uncertain future after its logging industry was decimated by a change in the rail line.
 And in response to the adversity, the town went in a bold new direction.
 The village remade itself in the likeness of a German alpine community, complete with bier gardens, sausage shops, and even a nutcracker museum.
 Strolling along the quaint main street, encircled by the Cascade Mountains, you may have to blink to remind yourself you’re not in Bavaria.